Handforth Town Council: Legacy

 On the evening of 4 February 2021, the video of the December meeting went viral, after being found by Shaan Ali, a 17-year-old local government enthusiast and politics A-Level student from East London.
 He noted "it's the parish councils who directly work with communities and it's so fascinating because [they argue] over the smallest issues".
-He found the video on YouTube and told a friend, Janine, who tweeted it.
-This was then retweeted by thousands of accounts, including those of Piers Morgan, Richard Osman and Greg James, leading to increased attention.
+He found the video on YouTube and told a friend who tweeted it.
+This was then retweeted by thousands, including Piers Morgan, Richard Osman and Greg James, leading to increased attention.
 Weaver's name was the highest trending topic on Twitter in the United Kingdom that night and the following day.
 The clip drew attention because most parish council meetings have a reputation for being sedate and well-mannered.
 The event spawned memes, merchandise, and international media coverage.
 It was described as "like an absurdist British play" by The Washington Post, who noted that Weaver "was hailed for her fortitude and stoicism — two revered British traits".

 On 5 February, Weaver appeared on Woman's Hour on BBC Radio 4, followed by an appearance on The Last Leg.
 Among the various tributes that have been paid to Weaver is a song titled "An Ode to Jackie Weaver", with music composed by Andrew Lloyd Webber and lyrics penned by Don Black.
 In the song, Weaver is affectionately hailed as "Britain’s answer to the American dream" and "the role model we all strive to be.
 She doesn't want a medal, just a nice cup of tea".
 On 10 February, Lloyd Webber appeared on Good Morning Britain to explain his composition; Carrie Hope Fletcher sang the new lyrics, with Lloyd Webber accompanying her at the piano.